 - The solar clock transition us from night to day and back.

 - Our biological clock (circadian rythms) control numerous bodily functions, like sleep, and sync our brains with the solar clock.

 - The social clock splits the days into measured hours that govern when we work, go to school, socialize, etc.

-80% of people have biological clocks that are not in sync with their workday
+80 percent of people have biological clocks that are not in sync with their workday.

 In pre-electricity days, people lived by the sun.
 Then the lights went on in homes and businesses and our social clock shifted away from the solar clock, with dramatic results.
 We don’t have to wake up and sleep on sun time anymore.